What are almond tuiles?

 This tuile recipe is quick and easy to make: all you need to do is to mix 5 ingredients, spoon the batter onto a tray and then spread the batter into a nice thin oval shape before baking.

-Getting their distinctive curved shape
+Getting the distinctive tuile curved shape

-- Immediately place them on a rolling pin or a bottle of wine as per the picture above
+You’ll need to remove the tuiles from the tray one by one using a spatula and immediately place them on a rolling pin or a bottle of wine as per the picture above

 Source: la cuisine de Bernard